Pathfinder Bancorp, Inc. (NASDAQ:PBHC) Director Adam C. Gagas Acquires 1,500 Shares

-Pathfinder Bancorp, Inc. (NASDAQ:PBHC – Get Rating) Director Adam C. Gagas bought 1,500 shares of the firm’s stock in a transaction on Thursday, March 17th.
-The shares were bought at an average cost of $17.75 per share, with a total value of $26,625.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Pathfinder Bancorp, Inc. (NASDAQ:PBHC – Get Rating) Director Adam C. Gagas acquired 1,500 shares of the company’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was purchased at an average price of $17.75 per share, for a total transaction of $26,625.00.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this link.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, February 4th.
-Stockholders of record on Friday, January 14th were given a $0.07 dividend.
-The ex-dividend date of this dividend was Thursday, January 13th.
-This represents a $0.28 annualized dividend and a dividend yield of 1.53%.
-Pathfinder Bancorp’s dividend payout ratio is 13.59%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, February 4th.
+Investors of record on Friday, January 14th were issued a $0.07 dividend.
+The ex-dividend date was Thursday, January 13th.
+This represents a $0.28 dividend on an annualized basis and a yield of 1.53%.
+Pathfinder Bancorp’s dividend payout ratio is currently 13.59%.

 Pathfinder Bancorp Company Profile (Get Rating)